sayinmehmet47/frontend-coding-challenge/README.md

 ## :dart: About

-THis app lists the best-selling books for each book store.This repo contains a JSON:API based application which provides the data for the book stores.
+This app lists the best-selling books for each book store.This repo contains a JSON:API based application which provides the data for the book stores.
 This API can be found in the `book-store-api`

 ## :sparkles: Features